 The show called “An Evening with Crosby, Stills, Nash & Young,” Freedom Of Speech ’06 was one of three sold-out events at the Denver Red Rocks open-air amphitheatre.
 Their first tour since 2002 started in July in Philadelphia.
 Their 2000 reunion tour was their first since 1974.

-Living With War, Neil Young’s new, highly political and stridently anti-Bush album was featured prominently (and seemingly entirely) during the first part of the show, including a 3-letter LWW logo over film clips from Iraq that was intended to look like the CNN logo.
-Some were tributes to veterans but others called for the impeachment of the President, which encouraged the inebriated behind me to chime in on the chant.
-Initially it seemed that the set was an indulgence to Young, but there’s more to it.
-Most of the big hits got pushed to the end of the second set of the show and past the 11 pm bedtime of not a few attendees who left early.
+Living With War, Neil Young‘s new, highly political, and stridently anti-Bush album, was featured prominently (and seemingly entirely) during the first part of the show, including a 3-letter LWW logo over film clips from Iraq that was intended to look like the CNN logo.
+Some were tributes to veterans, but others called for the impeachment of the President, which encouraged the inebriated behind me to chime in on the chant.
+Initially, it seemed that the set was an indulgence to Young, but there’s more to it.
+Most of the big hits got pushed to the end of the show’s second set and past the 11 pm bedtime of not a few attendees who left early.
 Young’s new album was a late addition to the show, as the concert had long been planned before the release of his new work.
 Graham Nash is quoted as saying,

 “We wanted to provide a balance, too.
 We didn’t wanna just be there as four raving madmen against this administration,” he says.
 “People come to see us because they fell in love to CSNY music.
 We didn’t want to make it just about how (screwed up) things appear to be in certain respects.”

 In this respect, they failed.
 Those who came to listen to classic CSN&Y were hijacked with a “solo” album they hadn’t come to hear.